bennyhuo/KotlinBlogTranslation/original/Upcoming Change Syntax For Annotations.md

 <p></p>
 {% endraw %}

-Other options include allowing modifiers <em>on the same line</em> with the class, but this does not straightforwardly extend to functions, which are [expressions now](http://kotlinlang.org/docs/reference/lambdas.html#function-expressions) .
+Other options include allowing modifiers *on the same line* with the class, but this does not straightforwardly extend to functions, which are [expressions now](http://kotlinlang.org/docs/reference/lambdas.html#function-expressions) .
 See more [here](https://github.com/JetBrains/kotlin/blob/spec-at-based-annotations/spec-docs/at-based-annotation-syntax.md#reserving-space-for-future-syntactic-changes) ## Feedback Welcome

 What do you think?
 P.S.
 BTW, we are working on a spec document draft [here](https://github.com/JetBrains/kotlin/pull/624)